h4ckyou/Random-Projects/Writeup List Sorter/samples/index.md

 # How to run

-Parse the file you want to sort as the first argument
+Pass the file you want to sort as the first argument

 ```
  python .\parse.py .\file.md